 Types of Treatment

 Types of IED treatment offered at Vermilion Behavioral Health Systems in Lafayette, LA

 Upon first arriving at Vermilion in Lafayette, all patients will receive a free, confidential assessment conducted by one of our assessment and referral specialists.
 After gathering all pertinent information, the evaluation will be reviewed by one of our psychiatrists, who will then recommend the level of care best suited to meet the patient’s needs.

 At Vermilion, we believe in the power of using Rational Emotive Behavioral Therapy (REBT) as our main approach to treatment.
 We have found that this therapeutic model is suited for treating both acute and short-term lengths of stay due to its effectiveness in working quickly by focusing on skill-building, as well as by identifying and disputing irrational beliefs and cognitive distortions.
 By implementing this REBT approach to treatment, the therapeutic interventions that are incorporated in our inpatient services include the following:

-Detoxification: For those adolescents and adults who come to Vermilion’s treatment rehab with chemical dependency issues, we provide a fully-monitored medical detox rehab.
+Detoxification: For adults who come to Vermilion’s treatment rehab with chemical dependency issues, we provide a fully-monitored medical detox rehab.
 As part of the 12-step model of recovery, we implement the idea of “rational recovery,” designed to provide patients with the recovery skills that can last a lifetime and prevent future struggles with addiction.